Teaching

 I have taught a range of tertiary undergraduate courses in university and conservatoire environments.
 I have taught online-only zoom classes (with remote students attending from continents and time zones all over the world), interactive seminars, practical workshops, and traditional university tutorials.
 In 2021 I adapted the first-year Theatre and Performance Studies core unit, Making Theatre: The Work of the Director, to an online format to exceptional student feedback (reflected in the comments below).

-Since 2024, I have been fortunate to teach into the new ‘First Nations first’ curriculum for the second year ‘Contexts in Performance’ unit at NIDA.
+Since 2024, I have been fortunate to teach into the ‘First Nations first’ curriculum for the second year ‘Contexts in Performance’ unit at NIDA.
 Guided by the NIDA First Nations team, in this course I have taught students about Indigenous modes of storytelling in contemporary performance through a case study of Bangarra Dance Theatre’s Bennelong.

 Expertise